 Cinnamon Bay Beach has one of the longest shorelines for you to explore and walk along.

-This St John north shore beach has a small cay that sits out far in the water, the perfect area for snorkeling with sea creatures and observing the corrals.
+This north shore beach has a small cay that sits out far in the water, the perfect area for snorkeling with sea creatures and observing the corrals.
 You may find the occasional turtle or eagle ray among the seagrass beds, but other beaches like Maho Bay Beach are better for finding them.
 In terms of fish, you may run into angelfish, soapfish, or damselfish.

 You need to be more careful when swimming in its waters since the beach does experience large waves and strong currents.